What is SSC CGL ASO in MEA Post? - Full Form, Eligibility, Salary, Promotion and the Job Profile

 2. ASO in MEA Foreign Salary

-For example, if the posting is in developed countries (USA, UK, EU) the salary tends to be higher due to the increased cost of living and additional allowances provided for such locations.
+For example, if the posting is in developed countries (USA, UK, EU), the salary is higher due to increased cost of living and additional allowances provided for such locations.

 ASO in MEA Benefits & Allowances

-- Accommodation at 4 or 5 star hotel (During official visits to other states or foreign countries for work or meetings).
+- Accommodation in 4 or 5 star hotels: During official visits to other states or foreign countries for work or meetings.

 ASO in MEA Advantages